-Assessment of loans and bills discounted to small and medium-sized enterprises (SMEs) (valuation of the reserve for possible loan losses) The key audit matter How the matter was addressed in our audit The Kiyo Bank, Ltd. (the Company) and its consolidated subsidiaries reported loans and bills discounted of \(\frac{\pmathbf{4}}{3},271.2\) billion, accounting for 58% of total assets, and a related reserve for possible loan losses of \(\frac{\pmathbf{2}}{2}6.6\) billion in the consolidated balance sheet as of March 31, 2021.
-The primary procedures we performed to assess whether the Company's assessment of loans and bills discounted to SMEs (valuation of the reserve for possible loan losses) was reasonable included the following:

-Of the amount of the loans and bills discounted, the balance of loans and bills discounted to SMEs amounted to \(\frac{4}{2}\),452.0 billion (77\% of the total balance of loans and bills discounted), which accounted for a significant portion of the balance of loans and bills discounted.
-Loans and bills discounted to SMEs refer to loans to companies with the capital of ¥300 million or less (¥100 million or less for wholesalers; ¥50 million or less for retailers, restaurants, and goods rental and leasing companies), or companies with 300 or less the number of regular employees of 300 or less (100 or less for wholesalers and goods rental and leasing companies; 50 or less for retailers and restaurants) or individuals.
+Assessment of loans and bills discounted to small and medium-sized enterprises (SMEs) The key audit matter How the matter was addressed in our audit The Kiyo Bank, Ltd. (the Bank) and its consolidated subsidiaries reported loans and bills discounted of \(\frac{\pmathbf{\frac{4}}}{3}\), 409.9 billion, accounting for 58% of total assets, and a related reserve for possible loan losses of \(\frac{\pmathbf{\frac{4}}}{2}\)8 billion in the consolidated balance sheet as of March 31, 2022.
+Of the amount of The primary procedures we performed to assess whether the Bank's assessment of loans and bills discounted to SMEs was reasonable included the following: (1) Internal control testing the loans and bills discounted, the balance of loans and bills discounted to SMEs amounted to ¥2, 581.8 billion (76% of the total balance of loans and bills discounted), which accounted for a significant portion of the balance of loans and bills discounted.
+Loans and bills discounted to SMEs refer to loans extended to companies with the capital of ¥300 million or less (¥100 million or less for wholesalers; ¥50 million or less for retailers, restaurants, and goods rental and leasing services) or companies or individuals with the number of regular employees of 300 or less (100 or less for wholesalers and goods rental and leasing services; 50 or less for retailers and restaurants).

 As described in Note 2.
-Significant accounting policies (f) Reserve for possible loan losses and (p) Significant accounting estimates to the Consolidated Financial Statements, the Company conducts an asset assessment based on the internal self-assessment standards for all loans including loans and bills discounted, in order to classify a borrower into the relevant category of borrowers depending on its credit risk.
+Significant accounting policies, (f) Reserve for possible loan losses and (o) Significant accounting estimates to the Consolidated Financial Statements, the Bank conducts asset assessment based on the internal self-assessment standards for all loans including loans and bills discounted, in order to determine the category of borrowers according to their assigned credit risk rating.

-When classifying a borrower, the Company considers its ability to pay based mainly on its substantial financial position, financing capabilities, and profitability, as well as the terms and conditions of the loans to the borrower and its payment status.
-The Company also gives a comprehensive consideration, in light of characteristics of the borrower's industry related to the borrower, mainly to the outlook of its business continuity and profitability, its ability to pay obligations based on its cash flows, appropriateness of its business improvement plan, and supports from financial institutions.
+When determining the category of borrowers, the Bank considers their ability to pay based mainly on their substantive financial position, financing, and profitability, and checks the terms and conditions of the loans to them and their payment status.
+Also, the Bank gives comprehensive consideration, in light of industry characteristics, to their business continuity, projected profitability, and ability to pay obligations based on their cash flows, appropriateness of their business improvement plan, and supports by financial institutions.

-For each category of borrowers, the Company recognizes a reserve for possible loan losses or makes direct write-offs for expected credit losses based on the rate of losses in the past or probability of default, in accordance with the methods stipulated in the standards for write-off and provisions.
+For each category of borrowers, the Bank recognizes reserve for possible loan losses or makes direct write-offs for expected credit losses based on the historical experience of loan losses or probability of default, in accordance with the methods specified in the standards for write-off and provisions.